-- Program and Planning Committee members individually review candidates in advance of the next available Program and Planning Committee meeting. - The Program and Planning Committee deliberate and vote on candidates at the next available Program and Planning Committee meeting. - 6.
+- Program and Planning Committee members individually review candidates in advance of the next available Program and Planning Committee meeting. - 5.
+The Program and Planning Committee deliberate and vote on candidates at the next available Program and Planning Committee meeting. - 6.
 The Program and Planning Committee bring a candidate recommendation before the Full Commission. - 7.
-The Full Commission vote on whether to approve this recommendation, and formally appoint candidates to the regional commissions.

-iii.
-Notification

-- MCSW will issue appointment letters to successful regional commission appointees, and connect appointees with the Chair of the regional commission to which they were appointed (who takes over as main point of contact for the new regional commissioner). - 2.
-MCSW will issue a formal notification to unsuccessful candidates.
+The Full Commission vote on whether to approve this recommendation, and formally appoint candidates to the regional commissions. - iii.
+Notification - MCSW will issue appointment letters to successful regional commission appointees, and connect appointees with the Chair of the regional commission to which they were appointed (who takes over as main point of contact for the new regional commissioner). - 2.
+MCSW will issue a formal notification to unsuccessful candidates. - iv.
+Swearing-In - 1.
+Each appointee should be sworn-in within 30 days of receiving notification of appointment. - The swearing-in of new regional commissioners may occur either in Boston or locally.

-iv.
-Swearing-In

-- Each appointee should be sworn-in within 30 days of receiving notification of appointment. - The swearing-in of new regional commissioners may occur either in Boston or locally.
 The MCSW office will supply swearing-in instructions to appointees.

 - c.
-Reappointment Application Process (Please note: This is not an automatic process, MCSW reserves the right to deny reappointment.) i.
-Submission - Regional commission Chairs lead reappointment conversation with those regional commissioners who are eligible for another term. - Regional commission Chairs notify the MCSW office on whether regional commissioners wish to be reappointed to another term, no later than 60 days prior to the expiration of a regional commissioner's term (October 1). - MCSW office share reappointment list with the Program and Planning Committee.
+Reappointment Application Process (Please note: This is not an automatic process, MCSW reserves the right to deny reappointment.) - ii.
+Submission - 1.
+Regional commission Chairs lead reappointment conversation with those regional commissioners who are eligible for another term. - Regional commission Chairs notify the MCSW office on whether regional commissioners wish to be reappointed to another term, no later than 60 days prior to the expiration of a regional commissioner's term (October 1). - 3.
+MCSW office share reappointment list with the Program and Planning Committee. - iii.
+Review - Program and Planning Committee members individually review reappointment candidates in advance of the next available Program and Planning Committee meeting. - The Program and Planning Committee deliberate and vote on reappointment candidates at the next available Program and Planning Committee meeting. - 3.
+The Program and Planning Committee bring a reappointment candidate recommendation before the Full Commission. - 4.
+The Full Commission vote on whether to approve this recommendation, and formally reappoint candidates to the regional commissions. - iv.
+Notification - 1.
+MCSW will notify regional commission Chairs of vote outcome. - 2.
+MCSW will issue reappointment letters to successful reappointees. - 3.
+MCSW will issue a formal notification to unsuccessful candidates for reappointment. - v.
+Swearing-In - 1.
+Each reappointee should be sworn-in again after receiving notification of reappointment. - The swearing-in of regional commissioners may occur either in Boston or locally.
+The MCSW office will supply swearing-in instructions to reappointees.

-ii.
-Review

-- Program and Planning Committee members individually review reappointment candidates in advance of the next available Program and Planning Committee meeting. - The Program and Planning Committee deliberate and vote on reappointment candidates at the next available Program and Planning Committee meeting. - The Program and Planning Committee bring a reappointment candidate recommendation before the Full Commission. - 4.
-The Full Commission vote on whether to approve this recommendation, and formally reappoint candidates to the regional commissions.